Trần Thanh Vân (physicist): Biography

 After his PhD, Vân joined the French National Centre for Scientific Research (CNRS), where he spent his whole career.
-In 1991 he was given the title Directeur de Recherches, the most senior research position in France.
+In 1991, he was given the title Directeur de Recherches, the most senior research position in France.
 As of 2001 he is emeritus Directeur de Recherches.

-Vân's scientific work has focused on nucleon interactions at medium energy and the deuteron’s relativistic wave function, the 2-body interactions at high energy, Regge poles and absorption models and the dual parton model.
+Vân's scientific work has focused on nucleon interactions at medium energy and the deuteron's relativistic wave function, the 2-body interactions at high energy, Regge poles and absorption models and the dual parton model.
 He has co-authored more than 300 scientific articles.

-Vân is one of the promoters of the International Year of Basic Sciences for Sustainable Development, which was proclaimed by the United Nations General Assembly in December 2021.
+Vân is a promoter of the International Year of Basic Sciences for Sustainable Development, which was proclaimed by the United Nations General Assembly in December 2021.

 Rencontres

 Trần Thanh Vân has become internationally renowned as the organizer of scientific meetings, in particular for the series Rencontres de Moriond, Rencontres de Blois and Rencontres du Vietnam.

 Rencontres de Moriond

 The first meeting took place at Moriond in the French Alps in 1966.

 This was the very prototype of winter conferences, which has developed to be an essential moment in the high-energy physics year: the moment for which all experimental collaborations prepare a new release of data, and which theorists await with great expectations.
 At the «Rencontres de Moriond», young scientists—both theorists and experimenters—at the post-doctoral level, meet senior researchers to discuss the results.